James-Weatherill/neovim-config/README.md

 ```
 Once this has been executed, run ':PlugInstall' in any nvim file.

-You can then do ':PlugInstall' in any nvim file, and then install any LSP's you need using Coc... 👍
+Now install any LSP's you need using Coc... 👍